-4. Results
+3. Results

 Model (1) will be firstly estimated using the entire sample including all educated females (overall sample model).
-To distinguish the differential effect of the new labor market entrants, the model will then be separately estimated for the young and older educated females.
-It is expected that young educated females (new labor market entrants) will be disproportionately affected.
-The descriptive analysis shows that their labor market performance is poorer prior to the shock.
-In 2002, the unemployment rate for young educated females amounted to 27% as opposed to 7% for the older cohort.
-Therefore, with the decline in the employment demand for public education, job opportunity of the young cohort is expected to be disproportionately limited, leading to a greater tendency to leave the labor market.
+To distinguish the differential effect of the new labor market entrants, the model will then be separately estimated for the young and older educated females.4 It is expected that young educated females (new labor market entrants) will be disproportionately affected.
+In 2002, prior to the shock, unemployment rate for this cohort amounted to 27% as opposed to 7% for the older cohort.
+Therefore, with the decline in employment demand for public education, job opportunity of the young educated females is expected to be disproportionately limited, leading to a greater tendency to leave the labor market.
 Furthermore, I will provide two stage estimates.
 In the first stage, I will limit the period of analysis until 2010.
-In the second, I expand it to cover the entire period (1999-2012).
-This allows examining the extent of demand effect as the negative shock diminishes.
+In the second, I expand it to cover the entire period (1999-2012).5 This allows examining the extent of demand effect as the negative shock diminishes.
 The second stage estimates will be discussed in the robustness check section.